User Preference Learning Based Edge Caching for Fog Radio Access Network: The Proposed User Preference Learning Based Edge Caching Policy

 \section{The Proposed User Preference Learning Based Edge Caching Policy}

 In order to maximize the cache hit rate, we propose a novel edge caching policy which includes an online content popularity prediction algorithm and an offline user preference learning algorithm.
-The proposed policy can continuously cache popular contents based on the content features and user preferences.
+The proposed policy can continuously cache popular contents based on the content features and user preferences.\footnote{{Note that the adaptive caching scheme recently proposed in \cite{Tanzil} also considers content popularity prediction based on content features and users' behavior.
+However, it uses an extreme-learning machine (ELM) neural network to estimate the content popularity, and more addresses the optimization of the number of neurons, the construction and selection of content features.
+Besides, its definition of content popularity is also different with ours.}}